j2labs/brubeck/README.md

         ...
     }

-You then attempt to retrieve the cookie value by passing the application's secret key into the `get_cookie` function.
+Then retrieve the cookie value by passing the application's secret key into the `get_cookie` function.

     # Try loading credentials from secure cookie
     user_id = self.get_cookie('user_id',